Cookie preferences

 Target group

-Through the Junior Agripreneur Program, we envision a shift from theory-based learning to practical, purpose-driven education where students gain real-world skills that empower them to solve local challenges, create businesses, and feed their communities sustainably.
-We want education systems across Africa to value hands-on learning, entrepreneurship, climate action, and technology integration.
+Through the Junior Agripreneur Program, we aim to shift education from theory-based learning to practical, purpose-driven learning where students gain real-world skills to solve local challenges, create value, and build wealth.
+Learners are not only taught, but empowered to start small businesses, generate income, and contribute to feeding their communities sustainably.
+We envision education systems across Africa that prioritize hands-on learning, entrepreneurship, climate action, and technology integration.
+In this model, schools become spaces where learners actively participate in the economy, identify opportunities within the agriculture value chain, and develop into innovators, producers, and wealth creators rather than just job seekers.

 About the innovation